dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 #### Description

-Will build the api schema for the current backend and model version.
+Will build the api schema for the current backend and models version.
 Read more about schema generation in the common package

 #### src